Drivers' working hours: Regulations

 A regular weekly rest period is a period of at least 45 consecutive hours.
 An actual working week starts at the end of a weekly rest period, and finishes when another weekly rest period is commenced.
 A weekly rest can start at any hour, during any day of the calendar week (Monday–Sunday).
 This is perfectly acceptable – the working week is not required to be aligned with the 'fixed' (calendar) week defined in the rules, provided all the relevant limits are complied with.

 Alternatively, a driver can take a reduced weekly rest period of a minimum of 24 consecutive hours.
 If a reduction is taken, it must be compensated for by an equivalent period of rest taken in one block before the end of the third week following the week in question.
 The compensating rest must be attached to a period of rest of at least 9 hours – in effect either a weekly or a daily rest period.

 For example, where a driver reduces a weekly rest period to 33 hours in week 1, he must compensate for this by attaching a 12-hour period of rest to another rest period of at least 9 hours before the end of week 4.
 This compensation cannot be taken in several smaller periods.
 A weekly rest period that falls in two weeks may be counted in either week but not in both.

 However, a rest period of at least 69 hours in total may be counted as two back-to-back weekly rests (e.g. a 45-hour weekly rest followed by 24 hours).
 A weekly rest period shall start no later than 144 hours (6 periods of 24 hours) from the end of the previous weekly rest period.

-Warning: Until 2020, into the Regulation 561/2006 it was this piece of text at Article 8.8: "Where a driver chooses to do this, daily rest periods and reduced weekly rest periods away from base may be taken in a vehicle, as long as it has suitable sleeping facilities for each driver and the vehicle is stationary."
-After the changes applied in 2020 this alignment has been removed.
-A couple of arguments against this were: